RennyC4/TAoV/readme.txt

 *Features*
 ----------

-- Fully standalone!
-This game extracts into it's own directory
+- Fully stand-alone!

 - Fully graphical 2D menus, title screen, and more...

-- An intelligent camera that tracks the action dynamically complete with zooming features, or you may turn it off for the more 'old school' feeling
+- An intelligent camera that tracks the action dynamically complete with zooming features, or you may turn it off for a more retro style camera

 - Grab enemies upclose and beat them personally